GeneralBots/botbook/src/11-features/ai-llm.md

 ## Integration with Tools

-LLMs in BotServer work closely with the tool system.
+LLMs in botserver work closely with the tool system.
 The model receives tool definitions describing available functions.
-When a user request would benefit from tool use, the model generates a tool call.
-BotServer executes the tool and returns results to the model.
+When a user request would benefit from tool use, the model generates a tool call. botserver executes the tool and returns results to the model.
 The model incorporates tool results into its final response.

 This integration enables bots to take actions beyond conversation, such as querying databases, sending emails, or calling external APIs, all orchestrated naturally through conversation.